 An Institutional Investor is an organization or legal entity that trades in the market on behalf of its clients, including retail investors.
 These investors, often referred to as the “elephants” of the stock market, have a significant impact on prices due to their large trading volumes.

-The Role and Influence of Institutional Investors
+What is the Role and Influence of Institutional Investors?

 Institutional investors have seen substantial growth in their role and influence over the past decade.
 They now dominate more than 70% of the trading volume across various asset classes.
 Unlike retail investors, institutional investors do not trade with their own funds but generate profits from their clients’ investment portfolios.